-- Supervise your dog carefully, as plastic eggs can crack and be dangerous if swallowed.
+- Plastic eggs can crack and be dangerous if swallowed, so exercise caution.

-- Keep your dog on leash while hunting, so you can make sure they don’t eat anything they shouldn’t—or get a little too excited when competing with a human child for treats.
+- Keep your dog on a leash while hunting, so you can make sure they don’t eat anything they shouldn’t—or get a little too excited when competing with a human child for treats.

 - Plastic eggs filled with dog treats should be large enough that they can’t be swallowed whole.

 - Don’t let your dog eat chocolate, of course.
 And while you’re at it, watch out for the little foil wrappers that might get dropped in the candy-eating frenzy.

-- Any eggshells for consumption should be dyed with non-toxic colors.
+- Any eggshells for consumption should be colored with non-toxic dye like this.

 If this all seems like a bit more work than you’re up for, never fear.
 Give your pooch an Easter-themed dog toy, and she’ll feel included.
 You can also put her in a bunny ears headband and take lots of pictures, though she may not be as thrilled about that one.

 Now for some dog Easter egg hunts videos, because you know you wanted them.